arnaud-lb/php-memory-profiler/README.md

 ### memprof_dump_array()

+Returns an array representing the current profile.

 ``` php
 <?php
 $dump = memprof_dump_array();
 ```

-The dump exposes the following information:
+The array exposes the following information:

- * Inclusive and exclusive memory usage of functions (counting only the memory that has is still in use when memprof_dump_array is called)
+ * Inclusive and exclusive memory leaked by functions (counting only the memory that has is still not freed when memprof_dump_array is called)
- * Inclusive and exclusive blocks count of functions (number of allocated;
+ * Inclusive and exclusive blocks count of functions (number of allocations;
-   counting only the blocks that are still in use when memprof_dump_array is called)
+   counting only the blocks that are still not freed when memprof_dump_array is called)
  * The data is presented in call stacks.
 This way, if a function is called from multiple places, it is possible to see which call path caused it to leak the